Thailand

 Return to top of page

-Use of English
+Use Of English

-The game of 'Takraw' played with a rattan ball - Click for larger image In this age of globalisation with English recognised as the de facto international language many Thais pay lip service to learning and using it.
+In this age of globalisation with English recognised as the de facto international language many Thais pay lip service to learning and using it.
 I have found that Thais only bother to learn English for two reasons.
 The first is status.
 Being able to speak English is a big status symbol to educated and/or higher class Thais.
 The number of English language daily newspapers in a town is not necessarily an indicator of how many farangs live in the vicinity.
 Educated Thais will often buy an English language newspaper to sharpen their reading skills.

 The other reason for Thais learning English is because they need to.
 They may deal with tourists and it is in their interest to be able to communicate well for business reasons.
 Some may need to speak English at work and some may need it for their studies.
 My experience with Thais who fall into neither of these categories is that even though they may be studying English they have no real motivation to learn.